pip-services/pip-services-docs/content/en/dart/expressions/tokenizers/generic/generic_number_state.md

 linkTitle: "GenericNumberState"
 gitUrl: "https://github.com/pip-services3-dart/pip-services3-expressions-dart"
 description: >
-    A NumberState object returns a number from a scanner.
+    A NumberState object that returns a number from a scanner.
 ---

 **Implements**: [INumberState](../../inumber_state)